TU Delft Faculty of Architecture: Building

-Chair Collection
+Chair collection

-The Faculty is home to a famous chair collection.
+The faculty is home to a famous chair collection.
 It was originally housed in the old building and it narrowly escaped destruction in the fire in which that building burned down.
 Having so narrowly escaped the fire, the value of the collection became much more apparent.
 The free-to-enter museum showcasing a large collection of chairs throughout history, is currently housed as a permanent exhibit in the new faculty building.

 INDESEM

 INDESEM (International Design Seminar) is a student-led workshop that has been organised more than 20 times at the Faculty in Delft.
 The first edition happened in 1964, when Dutch architect Aldo van Eyck was appointed professor.
 After another edition in 1967, the seminar wasn't held until Herman Hertzberger re-initiated it in 1985.
 Ever since, it was organised biennially or annually.

-The most recent edition was held in 2021 and was called DATASCAPE and invited students to think about the role of data in architecture.
+The most recent edition was held in 2023 and was called 'Boundaries' and invited students to think about the mental, physical and social boundaries they encounter.